💸 Unpacking Payroll APIs

 For instance, Finch has a Segment-like pitch in which your payroll and HR data is synchronised across the whole organization.

-3. Access to payroll data to power financial services (Pinwheel, Wage)
+3. Access to payroll data to power financial services (Pinwheel, Argyle)

 Providers are making employees' payroll data accessible to financial firms who are leveraging the data to create and enhance their financial products.